-My housemate and I have spent the last 3 hours flicking through the internet looking at men’s shoes.
+My housemate and I have spent the last 3 hours flicking through the internet looking at men’s shoes, quality men’s shoe brands in particular.
 I envy my housemate’s shoe collection and his box of shoe care products, my collection isn’t bad but it’s not even in the same league as his.
 I watched him polish his John Lobb Penny Loafers yesterday and decided then and there that it was time to step my shoe game up so I decided I’d compile a list of quality men’s shoe brands you should consider before purchasing your next pair.

 Whilst the majority may seem slightly out of reach at the moment quality men’s shoes will last a lifetime if cared for properly (more on that to come).
 I often think people consider the purchase of shoes the same as they would the purchase of a mattress, they’re prepared to look for cheaper alternatives at the time but know that if they just purchased a better quality product it would last a lot longer.
 At the end of the day, your shoes are the foundation of your outfit and really do say a lot about the type of man you are.
 Quality and craftsmanship won’t go unnoticed and like a solid timepiece are appreciated by all men everywhere.

 Simon Crompton from Permanent Style says this about buying shoes: “spend as much money as you can afford because you are buying value and longevity; and look after them well, because you will be rewarded in style and longevity”.

 Here are the quality men’s shoe brands you need to know with our handy price indicator.

 Founded in 1899.
 Produce two lines: the more moderately priced ‘ready to wear’ Exclusive range and the AS ‘made to order’ Handgrade line.
 A very serious contender.

 Hailing from as late as 1866.
 Carmina is a shell cordovan specialist, this gives Carmina its primary claim to fame offering a number of unique colours.
 Huge in the current menswear scene.